3 Resourceful Steps To Find Contradictions In Any anti-White Argument

 You can also test it with a friend or someone you trust to get their perspective.
 Do they get some kind of aha-moment when hearing your point?
 Are you and/or the other person left convinced?
 If the answer is no, then you most likely will have to repeat the steps and do more thinking.

 Once you have an optimal contradiction, it is up to you if you want to point it out openly and how you do it.
-If you need help in this regard, keep an eye out for a future article where we will explain how to make good points with the use of identified contradictions.
+At the very least, you will have achieved a better understanding of how the anti-white mentality works.

 Ps.
 If this process of finding contradictions is interesting to you, and if it is something you would like to practise and get feedback on, please do not hesitate to contact us at email@example.com and we can take it from there.